 - Pick up lots of dust particles.

-- Not good for high places.
+- Not suitable for high places.

-- Some companies make poor quality cloths.
+- Some companies make poor-quality cloths.

 Dusters are probably what you think of when you picture the dusting chore.
 While these are somewhat old-fashioned, they’re great tools!
 These typically consist of a long handle with the dusting mechanism on the end — sometimes made of feather or microfiber.

 - Good for reaching high places and tight corners.

 - Lighter dusters are gentle, so you don’t have to rearrange ornaments.

 - Feather dusters may move dust around rather than pick it up.